strawberry-graphql/strawberry/docs/types/resolvers.md

 would do in a method on a normal Python class[^1].

-For resolvers defined as normal Python functions, you can use the special `root` parameter, when defined, Strawberry will pass to it the value of the parent:
+For resolvers defined as normal Python functions, you can use the special `root` parameter, when added to arguments of the function, Strawberry will pass to it the value of the parent:

 ```python
 import strawberry